Shipping Containers vs Severe Weather: How Do They Hold Up?

 All shipping container sizes classify as seaworthy when they meet international standards (ISO) to keep their contents dry and secure in transit.

-• Structure and design with intensive testing of a prototype.
+The seaworthy seal of approval covers:• Structure and design with intensive testing of a prototype.

 • Maintenance and repair to maintain integrity to approved standards.

-Corten Steel ISO Standards
+Corten Steel | ISO Standards |

 Most shipping containers have a robust construction and use high-quality Corten steel.
 Corten steel has two unique characteristics that make it ideal for creating a weather-resistant storage container: